Can I replace laptop HDD with SSD?

 Prepare for laptop computer

-- If your laptop computer is under the waranty, changing HDD to SSD is considered an unauthorized change, please take it into seriously consideration.
+- Verify the warranty of your laptop.
+If your laptop computer is under the warranty, changing HDD to SSD is considered an unauthorized change, please take it into serious consideration.

 Prepare for the disk

 - Prepare a screwdriver.
 You can use it to open removable panel, take out old hard drive or install new SSD in laptop after cloning laptop HDD to SSD.

-- Please check the thickness and interface of hard drive in laptop, so you can get a proper SSD for upgrading laptop hard drive.
+- Get an SSD with right form factor and interface.
+Please check the thickness and interface of hard drive in laptop, so you can get a proper SSD for upgrading laptop hard drive.
 If it's not initialed, please initialize the disk in the disk management.

-- In order to clone hard disk to smaller SSD successully without any obstacle, you need to uninstall the programs no longer in use, clean up temperary files or non-system files with "Disk Cleanup", or transfer larger files (eg: documents and videos) to another drive etc to get more space.
+- Clean disk for more space.
+In theory, if your new SSD does not have enough disk space to hold all the data on old disk, the cloning process fail.
+Thus, it's necessary to uninstall the programs no longer in use, clean up temperary files or non-system files with "Disk Cleanup", or transfer larger files (eg: documents and videos) to another drive etc before cloning hard disk to smaller SSD.

 Step 2: Clone HDD to SSD in a laptop directly